Catterio/C-U-Fallback-Fonts/README.md

 ## Credits

-The effort of expanding language support for _Retro Gaming Plus_ was done by Catterio.
+Expanding language support for _Retro Gaming Plus_ was done by Catterio.

-_I-pixel-u_ Plus was made by Catterio.
+_I-pixel-u_ Plus was made by Catterio (independent of _I pixel u_).

 _Retro Gaming_ was made by Daydarius.